 First some questions:

-In this video, musician Natalie Mason is going to take the children on a tour of musical instruments made from wood from around the world:
+In this video, musician Natalie Mason takes the children on a tour of musical instruments made from wood from around the world:

-We don't just get wood from trees, we can also make cardboard and paper from wood pulp.
-In this video, composer Rob Jones will show the children how to make their own simple but flexible instrument out of paper.
+Wood is not the only product we get from trees, we can also make cardboard and paper from wood pulp.
+In this video, composer Rob Jones shows the children how to make their own simple but flexible instrument out of paper.
 The instrument makes a wonderful sound that resembles the leaves of a tree rustling in the wind.
 It could be used to create textural sounds, or used rhythmically to create beats.

 Have fun experimenting with the wonderful sounds of paper!
 You can send photos and videos of what your class come up with to Rob on Twitter via @Obski_Rob.

 In The Singing Tree by Christian Mason the words (libretto) were written by Paul Griffiths.
 Paul chose to present his words in the shape of tree.
-The first word is TREE.
-In the next sentence, the trunk, the first letter of each word spells the word tree.
+The first word is TREE and then in the next sentence, which makes up the trunk, the first letter of each word spells the word tree.